What Happens When an Angry Lawyer in Seattle Representing DocuSign Wants Their Domain Name Back

 It was at that point I realised I probably could have gone in a tiiiny bit higher.

-Realistically, knowing what I know now, that lawyer was probably authorised to spend up to $100,000 to get that domain back without having to go to court, and all I squeezed him for was $100.
+Realistically, knowing what I know now, that lawyer was probably authorised to spend up to $100,000 to get that domain back without having to go to court, and all I squeezed them for was $100.

 I was about 25.
 I didn’t know what on earth I was doing.
 If I’d had 50-100k dumped in my account, it’s not to say I would have spent it stupidly.
 I don’t think I would, but I now know what the 5 years looked like from then to the time we got Better Proposals off the ground.